ibm-satellite/academy-labs/aws/aws-prework.md

    ![aws-large](./images/aws-m5d.4xlarge.png)

-   > In later labs we will configure ODF on the worker nodes so we are going to select a size that fits with ODF requirements.
+   > Make sure to keep the default `m5d.xlarge` for Control Plane host and select a larger size `m5d.4xlarge` for the service host as this is required later to install ODF.

 1. Click on "Done Editing"